 As might be expected, ambitious projects such as these come with considerable costs, and it is only through the committed support of donors at a variety of levels that the Museums’ exhibition program is made possible.
 Sponsors are recognized in a variety of ways, including on the exhibition’s title wall, and receive numerous other benefits, including complimentary catalogues, VIP tickets, and invitations to special events.

-For more information about exhibition support, please contact Pam Earing, Director of Individual Giving, at 415-750-8940 or firstname.lastname@example.org.
+For more information about exhibition support, please contact Karen Huang, Senior Director of Individual & Major Giving, at firstname.lastname@example.org or 415.750.8940.